 - Find plastic decor with passable areas.
 Many owners own plastic plants, but these can cut fish with sharp edges, which deter fish from the hiding spots they create.
 Instead look for things like castles, columns or other items without sharp edges.
 Anything to give your fish some cover will do.

 - Move your equipment so that they create hiding spots.
 Bubbles in the back of the tank look nice, but a wall of bubbles a few inches in front of the back wall can give your fish the obstruction it needs to relax.
+On the other hand do not have equipment take up too much water space.

 Bully fish only strike out at nearby fish.
 Remember this as you arrange your tank.
 You want hiding spots but don’t condense your tank into a smaller area in doing so.
+Under sized aquariums are one of the biggest reasons peaceful fish turn aggressive.

 Over Stocked Tanks